Rhood92/gambling-website-access-against-policy/README.md

 | where ProcessCommandLine has "firefox.exe -private"
 | project Timestamp, DeviceName, AccountName, ActionType, ProcessCommandLine

-// Tried to query private browsing, but no results, however, I can still see that the event is logged even though I viewed it in Private
+// Tried to query private browsing, but no results, however, with this query I can still see that an event was logged, as I viewed the site in Private mode at that specific time
 DeviceProcessEvents
 |where DeviceName == "rich-mde-test"
 | where ProcessCommandLine has "firefox.exe"